-- 1. Excused Absences resulting from illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's safety or health, or other reasons as approved by the principal or assistant principal. - 2.
+- 1. Excused Absences resulting from illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's safety or health, or other reasons as approved by the principal. - 2.
 Unexcused Absences including truancy or other unjustifiable absences are considered unexcused.
-Examples of inexcusable absences include but are not limited to over sleeping, missing the bus, car trouble, and babysitting.
+Examples of inexcusable absences are over sleeping, missing the bus, car trouble, and babysitting.